Create a multilingual site

 To illustrate how to add a language to your site, we'll show you how to add a German version to an English website.
 Languages can be managed in the website settings.
 To activate multilanguage there, follow these steps:

-- Click on "Languages" to access the language settings
+- Select "Languages" to access the language settings

 - Click in the field under "Multilanguage" and select "Enable multilanguage"